How Can Businesses Stand Out and Inspire Customer Loyalty?

-Last January, when news of a novel coronavirus started to break, it was impossible to fathom the magnitude of impact it would have on the global economy, let alone our lives.
+In January 2020, when news of a novel coronavirus started to break, it was impossible to fathom the magnitude of impact it would have on the global economy, let alone our lives.
 Seemingly overnight, businesses were forced to adapt and face adversarial conditions head-on.
 While many industries faltered, many SaaS companies surprisingly experienced growth.

-The SaaS organizations who’ve seen growth didn’t just adapt their service and product offerings around their changing customers' needs, they listened and adjusted their billing structures.
+The SaaS organizations that’ve seen growth didn’t just adapt their service and product offerings around their changing customers’ needs; they listened and adjusted their billing structures.
 By offering temporary reductions in price, or in some cases, putting a hold on payments all together, they effectively helped reduce churn.
 While it may seem drastic, acquiring a new customer can be anywhere from five to 25 times more expensive than retaining an existing one.
 Additionally, existing customers are at least 40% more likely to buy from you again than new customers are likely to convert.
 Simply put, keeping customers happy is good for business, especially if you are looking at only losing two months of revenue compared to two years, right?

 While being able to offer this kind of payment flexibility sounds easy in practice, it can present numerous billing challenges for SaaS organizations who are relying on manual entry and/or keep their payment data separate from their other customer information.

 For SaaS organizations that are already using Salesforce as your CRM, why not leverage Salesforce to handle billing as well?
 Along with improving your customer experience and automating workflows, subscription software like Blackthorn Payments can help drive loyalty during a crisis.
 Here’s how:

 3 Ways Subscription Billing in Salesforce Can Help

 We’ve all experienced the frustration of having to call customer service because of a processing error or a billing mistake.
 Our frustration mounts when we expect a quick call, but get transferred from department to department and are asked to retell the same story over and over again.